How to Build an Effective and Targeted Prospect List for your Business

 Lead Clipper allows you to transform information on a website – and particularly on LinkedIn – into a lead without needing to fill out any details.
 You can now capture leads on LinkedIn with just a click.

-• Sales Script generator
+• Sales Script Generator

 Sales reps can create scripts for sales reps to use on their calls with prospects.
 Calls now have a structure, so that no important information is missed and all the data is saved in your noCRM.io account.